 I think skateboarding and drawing in a sketchbook are really similar, I can goof around and skate what I want and draw what I want and I don’t have to take them seriously so I can just explore and have a load of fun with it.
 However, when I make a final piece of work I want to put in more time and thought into it.

 A lot of my favourite artists and illustrators are skaters.
-I love art made by Richard Sayer, Mark Fos, Paul Parker, Ed Templeton and Kyle Platts to name just a few.
+I love art made by Richard Sayer, f, Paul Parker, Ed Templeton and Kyle Platts to name just a few.
 All of these guys make super exciting stuff and inspire me to create.
 I think that the skateboard industry and creative industry, in general, can be a fucked up thing but by seeing the work of these artists on boards as a recognised part of the culture is rad!
 Imagine if skateboarding turned out like skiing or something.
 I mean I don’t think you are going to see a burning nun like the one Paul Parker did on a pair of ski’s?

 I also love that Lovenskate screenprint their own boards, it’s so easy and convenient to get a board graphic digitally printed in this day and age.
 The fact they to have actually gone through the whole process of printing the graphics themselves with ink and to put some real guts into it, I just love that idea.
 That to me is also exciting and inspiring.